 In the 40 years they have been on our screens, the Antiques Roadshow‘s crack team of experts has unearthed some high-value items among those brought along for valuation.
-Find out the top twenty treasures that have left visitors and viewers alike gasping in surprise.
+Find out the top twenty highest Antique Roadshow valuations that have left visitors and viewers alike gasping in surprise.

 2 – Maquette of the Angel of the North